Unser lieben Frauen Traum: Text and music

 The German text consists of three short stanzas by an anonymous poet, derived from a religious folk song, that was first printed in 1602 in a Catholic hymnal edited by Nicolaus Beuttner.

 The topic is a dream of Mary, "our dear Lady", of a tree growing under her heart, providing shadow over all land, called Jesus Christ the Saviour.
 The final stanza says that he is "our salvation and consolation", who freed us by his bitter martyrdom.
 A sermon held in the Thomaskirche where the motet was performed by the Thomanerchor pointed out that the growing tree refers to the wood of the cross on which Jesus suffered.
 Related to a dream about pregnancy, the piece is often performed in Advent.

 A free English translation of the poem was provided by Catherine Winkworth, "Our Lady lay a-sleeping".
 A translation to be sung was written by Jean Lunn, published by Carus: "And to our blessed lady".

 Max Reger produced an altogether new composition, not making use of the existing folk tune.
 The piece is in F major and scored for up to six voices, SSATBB.
 It is marked "Zart bewegt", roughly: "in tender motion".
 The first two stanzas of the poem are set the same, in 3/4 time for four vocal parts, soprano, alto, tenor and bass.
 The second stanza has different dynamics for the same notes.
 As a climax, the third stanza is in common time and set for six parts by division of the soprano and bass.
 It begins with a forceful acclamation "Herr Jesus Christ" (Lord Jesus Christ), followed by the first rest in the whole motet.
 The last line about salvation for "us all" ("uns all") reaches high tension, in terms of both harmony and fortissimo on "all", which is released within only two beats to pianissimo, then the last half line is repeated, beginning softly and fading away.

-Selected recordings
+Recording

 The motet has been recorded in programs for Advent and Christmas, such as a collection by the chamber choir ars antiqua Aschaffenburg, and in recordings of the complete motets Op.
 138, for example by the NDR Chor conducted by Hans-Christoph Rademann.